vprnet/iframe/README.md

 #VPR iframes
-We use this project to spin up simple HTML to be used as iframes.
+We use this project to spin up simple HTML to be used in iframes.

 ## Technology
 - [Flask](http://flask.pocoo.org/): Used for local development